 She won Channel 4's 'Come Dine With Me' in 2015 (series 34, ep23!) and insists it wasn't her cooking skills that put her in first place, rather more the sign song she performed to her guests!
 She donated the £1,000 prize to the MS Society in loving memory of her best friend.

-In addition to her most popular course, 'Disability Awareness', Stacey also provides courses in Mental Health Awareness, Deaf Awareness, Blind and Visual Impairment Awareness.
+In addition to her most popular course, 'Disability Awareness', Stacey also provides courses in Dementia, Deaf Awareness, Blind and Visual Impairment Awareness.
 She has an online sign language course called 'Learn To Sign' and teaches sign language and sign song work shops locally in a face to face environment.

 If you are interested in any of the above or would like to talk to her about a public speaking/after dinner event, please feel free to give her a call or drop her an email.